Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

     ![](../media/cl6-ex1-t2-s4.png)

-5. Upon creation of a new secret, save your key by clicking on the **Copy** button and pasting it on your notepad for a handy access.
+5. Upon creation of a new secret, save your key by clicking on the **Copy** button and pasting it on your notepad for handy access.

     **Note:** For safety reasons, **you won't be able to view the secret value again** once the **Save your key** page is closed.